Cencora: Legal issues

-On October 1, 2018, Amerisourcebergen agreed to pay $625M to resolve allegations that it had illegally repackaged and distributed oncology-supportive injectable drugs.

 In October 2018, AmerisourceBergen agreed to pay $625 million to settle civil fraud allegations resulting from its repackaging and sale of adulterated drugs and unapproved new drugs, double billing and providing kickbacks to physicians.
 The company had previously been found guilty of a misdemeanor charge related to the repackaging and distribution of pre-filled syringes that lacked FDA approval.
 In connection with this case, AmerisourceBergen agreed to pay $260 million, bringing the total settlement amount to $885 million.

 As part of the civil settlement, ABC admitted that between January 2001 and January 2014, MII and OSC operated a program that created, packed and shipped millions of pre-filled syringes (PFS) to oncology practices for administration to vulnerable cancer patients (the PFS Program).
 At MII, an ABC subsidiary located in Alabama, the drug product was removed from the original glass vials and multiple vials of the product were pooled in untested plastic containers.
 Then the drug, including the overfill, was extracted and repackaged into syringes.
 By harvesting the overfill, ABC was able to create more doses than it bought from the original vial manufacturers and avoid opening some of the vials.
 ABC retained the unopened vials and sold them to other customers and to its subsidiary ABDC for resale.
 During the 13 years the PFS Program was in operation, MII manufactured thousands of syringes daily, and eventually over one million syringes per year.
 These syringes were sold throughout the United States.
 Approximately 57% of the patients who were injected with the PFS were Federal Health Care Program beneficiaries.
 The profit from the PFS Program was between $2.3 and $14.4 million annually for a total profit of at least $99.6 million.

 ABC’s scheme enabled it to bill multiple health care providers for the same vial of drug, causing some of those providers to bill the Federal Health Care Programs for the same vial more than once.
 The scheme also enabled ABC to increase its market share by offering various product discounts, which it leveraged to obtain new customers and to keep existing customers who purchased its entire portfolio of oncology drugs.
 ABC excluded the entire PFS Program from its standard regulatory audit and pedigree compliance programs.
 AmerisourceBergen's stock price reportedly plummeted after they were among other drug distributors who offered $10 billion to settle their portion of the national opioids lawsuit.
 States countered with $45 billion.

 In 2022, the United States government filed a lawsuit against AmerisourceBergen for contributing to the opioid crisis in America.
 The suit, which was filed by the United States Department of Justice with federal prosecutors in New Jersey, Colorado, Pennsylvania, and New York, alleged that the company distributed opioids that were later resold illegally.